Masai Mara National Reserve

 Located in East Africa with the Indian Ocean to the east, Uganda to the west, Somalia and Ethiopia to the north and Tanzania to the south, Kenya’s main economies are agriculture and tourism and produces excellent coffee and tea.
-Along the coastal areas are beautiful palm fringed beaches which offer the opportunity to relax before or after your safari, and diving is superb at Malindi, Watamu and to the south of Mombasa.
+Along the coastal areas are stunning, palm fringed white beaches which offer the opportunity to relax before or after your safari, and diving is superb at Malindi, Watamu and to the south of Mombasa.
 Lamu Archipelago offers deserted beaches for pure relaxation.

 Apart from many private conservancies all over Kenya, the country has an amazing diversity of National Parks and Reserves, some of the most popular include:

 AMBOSELI NATIONAL PARK

 Amboseli National Park is located in Loitoktok District, Rift Valley Province of Kenya.
 The ecosystem is mainly savannah grassland spread across the Kenya-Tanzania border.
-The park is famous for being the best place in Africa to get close to free-ranging elephants among other wildlife species.
+The park is famous for being one of the best places in Africa to get close to free-ranging elephants among other wildlife species.
 Other attractions of the park include opportunities to meet the Maasai and spectacular views of Mount Kilimanjaro.

 Wildlife includes: leopard, cheetah, wild dogs, buffalo, rhino, elephant, spotted hyena, jackals, warthogs, olive baboons, vervet monkey, giraffe, plains zebras, Grant's and Thomson's gazelles, gerenuk, wildebeest, hippo, lion, crocodile, mongoose, hyrax, dik- dik, lesser kudu, and nocturnal porcupine.

 LAKE NAKURU NATIONAL PARK

 Lake Nakuru National Park was created in 1961 around Lake Nakuru, near Nakuru Town.
 It is best known for its thousands, sometimes millions of flamingos nesting along the shores.
 The surface of the shallow lake is often hardly recognizable due to the continually shifting mass of pink.
-The number of flamingoes on the lake varies with water and food conditions and the best vantage point is from Baboon Cliff.
+The number of flamingos on the lake varies with water and food conditions and the best vantage point is from Baboon Cliff.
 Also of interest is an area of 188 km around the lake fenced off as a sanctuary to protect Rothschild giraffes and black and white rhinos.

 Other wildlife includes waterbuck, lion, cheetah, leopard and pythons.
-As well as flamingos, there are many other bird species that inhabit the lake and the area surrounding it, such as the African Fish Easgle, goliath heron, hamerkop, pied kingfisher and the verreaux eagle.
+As well as flamingos, there are many other bird species that inhabit the lake and the area surrounding it, such as the African Fish Eagle, goliath heron, hamerkop, pied kingfisher and the verreaux eagle.

 TSAVO EAST NATIONAL PARK

-Opened in 1948, Tsavo East National Park is one of the oldest and largest parks in kenya at 11,747 sq kms.
-It is one of the world's largest game reserves, providing undeveloped wilderness homes to vast numbers of animals.
+Opened in 1948, Tsavo East National Park is one of the oldest and largest parks in Kenya at 11,747 sq kms.
+It is one of the world's largest game reserves providing undeveloped wilderness homes to vast numbers of animals.

-Over 500 bird species have been recorded in the area, including ostriches, kestrels, buzzards, starlings, weaver birds, kingfishers, hornbills, secretary birds and herons.
+Over 500 bird species have been recorded in the area including ostriches, kestrels, buzzards, starlings, weaver birds, kingfishers, hornbills, secretary birds and herons.

 TSAVO WEST NATIONAL PARK